Since I started using the bird feed

 resistant and spill easier when a jumping squirrel lands on it.

 feeders typically allow a select group of bird sizes in to feed while keeping out

 most if not all the nuisance elements.
 Bird activity is generally

-less than open feeders, but overall quality of desirable songbirds visiting
+less starting out than open feeders but increases over time.
+Overall quality of desirable songbirds visiting

 the feeder is greater, and problems are greatly reduced.